-- Minimum number of cells in series: 72 (2x 12V panel in series or 1x 24V panel). - Maximum: 144 cells (4x 12V panel in series).
+- Minimum number of cells in series: 144 (4x 12V panel or 2x 24V panel in series). - · Maximum: 216 cells (6x 12V or 3x 24V panel in series).

-Provide a means to disconnect all current-carrying conductors of a photo-voltaic power source from all other conductors in a building or other structure.
-Careful: when calculating the number of panels that can be used in series, make sure to take both its Open circuit voltage (Voc) and its Temperature coefficient into account.
-At ambient temperatures below 25°C, the Voc will be higher.
-A switch, circuit breaker, or other device, either AC or DC, shall not be installed in a grounded conductor if operation of that switch, circuit breaker, or other device leaves the grounded conductor in an un-grounded state while the system remains energized.
-Do not use solar panels with optimizers.
-In worst case, the use of optimizers will cause irreparable damage to the solar charger.
-Use flexible multi stranded copper cable for the screw connections .
-See chapter Wiring safety precautions [1].
+- Provide a means to disconnect all current-carrying conductors of a photo-voltaic power source from all other conductors in a building or other structure. - Careful: when calculating the number of panels that can be used in series, make sure to take both its Open circuit voltage (Voc) and its Temperature coefficient into account.
+At ambient temperatures below 25°C, the Voc will be higher. - A switch, circuit breaker, or other device, either AC or DC, shall not be installed in a grounded conductor if operation of that switch, circuit breaker, or other device leaves the grounded conductor in an un-grounded state while the system remains energized. - Do not use solar panels with optimizers.
+In worst case, the use of optimizers will cause irreparable damage to the solar charger. - Use flexible multi stranded copper cable for the screw connections (Tr model).
+See chapter Wiring safety precautions [1]. - For MC4 models: several of the solar charger's MC4 pairs may be needed to parallel solar panel strings.
+Be aware that the maximum current through a MC4 connection cannot exceed 30A.